picccard/java-assignments/README.md

 # java-assignments
-A collection with some of my java-assignmnets and experiments.
+A collection with some of my java-assignments and experiments.